Krueger Mansion: Construction

 The mansion is a three-and-a-half-story, Late Victorian style building with a five-story circular tower.
 A wrap around porch, steeply pitched roof, asymmetrical facade and arched front entryway are characteristic of the Queen Anne Style.
 The building is a balloon frame structure with a brick facade.
 The interior consists of lath and plaster walls with wallpaper covering and wood molding.
 The flooring is made of hardwood set into patterns.
 The pedimented windows are an Italianate influence here.

 Conversion to artisan housing and workspaces

 In late 2020, the city and the company Makerhoods broke ground on refurbishing the mansion into live/work spaces for local experienced "makers" in the food, beauty, craft and other small-scale artisan industries for $1800 a month by application only.

+As of 2023, the mansion had been almost completely restored and landscaped.